MatthieuLJ/bg_upgrades/README.md

 It uses Redis and Celery to process the requests asynchronously (and report on progress).

+The server uses uWSGI and Nginx the same way it is documented [here](https://uwsgi-docs.readthedocs.io/en/latest/tutorials/Django_and_nginx.html)

 # Requirements

 * Python 3 (possibly also python3.X-dev on ubuntu)